maepreville/4663-Cryptography-Preville/Assignments/A03/README.md

 - Practicalcryptography.com:
   - http://practicalcryptography.com/ciphers/simple-substitution-cipher/

-I used the sources to give me a better understanding of substitution ciphers.
+I used these sources to give me a better understanding of substitution ciphers.